Alan-lab/cdf_classification/README.md

 ## Training New Models
 New models can be trained with the following commands.

-1. Prepare your own dataset like in this (https://github.com/Alan-lab/data/Dogcatflower_2).
+1. Prepare your own dataset like this (https://github.com/Alan-lab/data/Dogcatflower_2).

 2. Training:
 ```bash
 python main.py
 ```
-model.pth will be extrated in the folder `./cdf-Classification`.
+model.pth will be extrated in the folder `./cdf_classification`.
 If av_test_acc < 0.75, model.pth will not save(d2l.train_ch6).

 3.predict
-Prepare your valid dataset like in this (https://github.com/Alan-lab/data/catsdogsflowers/valid).
+Prepare your valid dataset like this (https://github.com/Alan-lab/data/catsdogsflowers/valid).
 ```bash
 python Predict/predict.py
 ```